Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

 The simplicity of our approach enables us to define different types of choice blocks to search various architecture variables.
 Specifically, we propose two novel choice blocks to support complex search spaces.

-\paragraph{Channel Number Search. } The choice block aims to search the number of channels of a convolutional layer.
-The main idea is to preallocate a weight tensor with maximum number of channels.
-During supernet training, the system randomly selects the channel number and slices out the corresponding subtensor for convolution.
-Please refer to Sec.~\ref{sec:results} and Fig.~\ref{fig:choice_block_channel} for details.
+\emph{Channel Number Search. } We propose a new choice block based on weight sharing, as shown in Fig.~\ref{fig:all_choice_blocks} (b).
+The main idea is to preallocate a weight tensor with maximum number of channels, and the system randomly selects the channel number and slices out the corresponding subtensor for convolution.
+With the weight sharing strategy, we found that the supernet can converge quickly.

-\paragraph{Mixed-Precision Quantization Search. } The choice block is designed to search the quantization precision of weights and features for a convolutional layer.
-In supernet training, bit widths of feature maps and kernel weights are randomly chosen.
-See Sec.~\ref{sec:results} and Fig.~\ref{fig:choice_block_quantization} for details.

-Sec.~\ref{sec:results} demonstrates that the composition of all our choice blocks forms a huge and rich search space for various needs.